MicrosoftDocs/learn/learn-pr/iot/create-iot-device-dotnet/includes/2-construct-iot-hardware.md

-In this unit, you'll learn about the hardware you're going to use in this module.
-After that, you'll construct the circuits used to monitor environmental conditions and control the fan in the cheese cave.
+In this unit, you'll learn about the hardware used in this module.
+You'll then construct the device used to monitor cave conditions and control the fan.

 ## The GPIO header